 Therefore, Observed Service experience may be provided individually per UE or group of UEs, or globally, averaged per Application or averaged across a set of Applications on a Network Slice.

-The service consumer may be an NF (e.g. PCF), or the OAM.
+The service consumer may be an NF (e.g. PCF, AF), or the OAM.

 The consumer of these analytics shall indicate in the request or subscription: